hashicorp/terraform-website/content/source/docs/cloud/sentinel/mock.html.md

 **Download Sentinel mocks** button within the plan status section of the UI will not be visible.

--> **Note:** Only the plan needs to be successful for a run to be eligible for mock generation - if the apply or the policy checks fail, the data can still be generated, as long as it's within the 7 day expiration period.
+-> **Note:** Only a successful plan is required for mock generation.
+Sentinel can still generate the data if apply or policy checks fail.